 Our commitment to reversing reef damage caused by lionfish

 Lionfish damage marine food webs and can decimate native fish.
 They often eat fish that graze algae, leading to overgrowth that can kill corals.
 Their invasion has economic impacts because they also eat the juveniles of commercially and recreationally targeted species like snapper, groupers, and even spiny lobster.
-CORE has partnered with the NOAA Office of National Marine Sanctuaries to develop an innovative solution for catching lionfish that draws on our unique materials capabilities to combat this environmental issue.
+With Project Lionfish, CORE has partnered with the NOAA Office of National Marine Sanctuaries to develop an innovative solution for catching lionfish that draws on our unique materials capabilities to combat this environmental issue.

 What is a Lionfish?

 Recognizable by their distinctive red and white stripes, lionfish feature long and ornate fins and venomous spines.
 Their attractive appearance makes them popular in the aquarium trade.
 Although native to Indo-Pacific Asia, lionfish can now be found all over the Atlantic Ocean, from South America to New England.

 A rise in the Atlantic lionfish population began around the year 2000.
 In the Atlantic and Caribbean waters, lionfish have no natural predators.
 As voracious, non-selective hunters, their appetite creates a significant imbalance in the food chain around coral reefs.

 Lionfish are most harmful to species that consume algae, which in turn creates unchecked algae growth leading to the destruction of coral reef structures that buffer shorelines against waves, storms and floods.
 Healthy reefs help prevent loss of life, property damage, and erosion.
 Without a healthy reef, even normal wave action poses a higher risk of damage to coastal communities.

 *Invasive Species Defined by the NOAA: